 Project Overview

 Research has demonstrated the impact of social connectivity on older people’s health behaviours and health and the risks of reduced social connectivity in later life.
 Far less is known about the most effective ways to maintain and improve social connectedness and so optimise those benefits.
 Digital connectivity – connectedness through digital technology – was increasingly important pre-pandemic in enabling access to community, information and other resources in addition to eHealth applications and online healthcare services.
 The COVID-19 pandemic has highlighted importance for effective digital delivery of programmes which support older people’s social connectivity.
 The pandemic has also made more visible pre-existing so called ‘digital divides’, inequalities in access to digital connectivity through age, economic disadvantage and functional limitations.
-GOALD will stimulate developments which help to reduce such inequalities.
+GOALD has aimed to stimulate developments which help to reduce such inequalities.

 Key objectives of the GOALD programme include: